 Laser-drilled Micro-Vias reduce the space required by through-the-board vias.
 They are smaller in diameter, and because of this, more space can be devoted to circuit traces.

 A Micro-Via links only one layer of foil to the next; layers above and below them are available for foil lines, further increasing overall circuit density.

-As each layer of SBU is added, a laser drills a hole from the outer layer of foil, through the dielectric that was just laid down, to the next inner layer of foil.
-This hole is then plated and filled.
+As each layer of SBU is add, a laser drills a hole from the outer layer of foil, through the dielectric that was just laid down, to the next inner layer of foil.
+This hole is then plate and fill.
 If there is an additional layer of SBU, the Micro-Via becomes buried.

 Not all fabricators fill their Micro-Vias.
 RushPCB fills the Micro-Vias with solid metal for stronger connections and to obtain better thermal management, increasing overall board reliability.

-Filling also allows the Micro-Vias to be stacked on top of each other to connect three or more layers of foil, further increasing density.
+Filling also allows the Micro-Vias to be stack on top of each other to connect three or more layers of foil, further increasing density.

 Contact RUSH PCB for more information about HDI technology at firstname.lastname@example.org

 Get Fast and Quick Quote from PCB Manufacturer

 Just submit your contact details and we’ll be in touch shortly.